 I perform regularly at BFI Southbank and for venues and festivals around the UK, including Hyde Park Picture House (Leeds), Showroom and Abbeydale Picture House (Sheffield), Hull Truck Theatre/Hull Independent Cinema, and National Centre for Early Music (York).
 I've performed four times with Leeds International Film Festival and made my debut at Hippodrome Silent Film Festival (Bo’ness) in 2018.

-I began performing improvised piano accompaniments for silent film in 2014 and now work full time on live-scored silent film as a performer, PhD researcher and festival director.
+I began performing improvised piano accompaniments for silent film in 2014, taking part in the masterclasses at Le Giornate del Cinema Muto (Pordenone) in 2015.
 In 2016 I founded the Yorkshire Silent Film Festival which has had three editions, bringing live-scored silent film to cinemas, theatres and village halls across Yorkshire.
 Yorkshire Silent Film Festival will now take place biennially from May 2020.

 My PhD research at University of Huddersfield Music Department is a phenomenological study of silent film piano improvisation.
 I'm also researching keyboard accompaniments of the silent era and presented the latest stage of this work at the Royal Musical Association annual conference in Bristol in September 2018.
 I teach in the University of Huddersfield music department and have led masterclasses and workshops at the universities of York and Huddersfield.

 I have a particular interest in pedagogies of improvisation.
 As well as leading the improvisation module at University of Huddersfield, I lead practical improvisation projects with young musicians, most recently with Chapel FM arts centre in Leeds, Hat Fair festival in Winchester and The Cube in Corby.